― Joan Didion, The Year of Magical Thinking

 Pandora Dylan Gorman is an American born author and translator.
 She was born in New York City.
 Pandora grew up in England, Europe, and Latin America.
 Her influences are in British, American and European literature as well as Latin American literature.

 The author lived in England and in Europe for many years.
-She wrote her first novel On Zero which wrestles with the theme of faith and coming of age in a foreign country , at the age of twenty two, and returned to the United States where she had a career in translation and interpreting, and did not attempt to publish .
+She wrote her first novel In Another Country on the themes of exile, faith and coming of age in a foreign country at the age of twenty-two, before returning to the United States where she continued her careers in the fashion industry, the music industry, meanwhile becoming a foremost translator and interpreter in the language worker sector, founding the interpreter team at a major city hospital.
 She has continued to write while traveling and working in industry.

 Only the exhaustive is truly interesting.